inigo-irigaray/NLP-seq2seq-with-DeepRL/README.md

 <b><a href=https://github.com/inigo-irigaray/NLP-seq2seq-with-DeepRL#3-training>3.
 Training.</a></b> Analyzes the progress, duration and statistics of the two different training methods until halting.

 <b><a href=https://github.com/inigo-irigaray/NLP-seq2seq-with-DeepRL#4-results--discussion>4.
-Results & Discussion.</a></b> Tests the chatbot agent generated from the model in the free open Telegram environment.
+Results & Discussion.</a></b> CHANGE CHANGE CHANGE Tests the chatbot agent generated from the model in the free open Telegram environment.

 <b><a href=https://github.com/inigo-irigaray/NLP-seq2seq-with-DeepRL#5-future-work>5.
 Future work.</a></b> Explores potential avenues of interest for future experiments.</p>